swilltec/fileinfo/README.rst

-The purpose of this library is to develop a simple class that returns information about a
+The purpose of this library is to develop a simple class that returns information about a given file.
+The class shall be instantiated with the file path, which can be relative.

 * Free software: MIT license